Anomalies of 4d $Spin_G$ Theories: Determining the Anomalies of Other Theories

 Now let us consider the anomalies for $Spin_{Spin(2n_c)}(4)$ backgrounds.
 First take the case where $n_c$ is even.
 For these bundles we can again turn on fluxes to activate the anomaly \eqref{spin2nanomaly} -- the computation follows directly as above.
 The allowed, independent anomalies are \eq{ \CA\subset\pi i \,n_f\int B_2\cup w_3(TM)+\pi i \kappa_{T,T}^\prime \int w_2(\IZ_2^C)\cup w_3(\IZ_2^C)~, } which is the same as the $Spin_{SU(2n_f)}(4)$ case except that $\IZ_2^C$ has replaced the role of $\IZ_2^F$.
 Again, we can identify the $w_2(\IZ_2^C)w_3(\IZ_2^C)$ anomaly as the purely gravitational anomaly since $w_2(\IZ_2^C)=w_2(TM)$.
 We can compute $\kappa_{T,T}^\prime$ directly by putting the theory on $\IC\IP^2$ and turning on 1-form flux along generated by \eq{Q=& \half \sum_{I=1}^{ \frac{n_c}{2}} H_{2I-1}~. } Now the fermions decompose into $U(1)_{Q}$ representations as $2n_c\otimes 2n_f\to \Big(\half,-\half\Big)^{\oplus 2n_c n_f}$, so the Atiyah Singer index theorem leads to $\fI=0$ zero-modes and hence $\kappa_{T,T}^\prime=0$.

 For odd $n_c$, the $Spin_{Spin(2n_c)}(4)$ structure does not permit discrete flux in $SU(2n_f)$.
-Additionally, the fact that $\Gamma_g^{(1)}$ forms a 2-group with $(-1)^F$ forces the anomalies to be that of a $\IZ_4$-valued discrete flux.
-We therefore cannot use our mod-2 index to probe these anomalies.
+Additionally, the fact that $\Gamma_g^{(1)}$ forms a 2-group with $(-1)^F$ forces the anomalies to be that of a $\IZ_4$-valued discrete flux where we cannot use our mod-2 index to probe the anomalies.
 For completeness, we compute these anomalies using the fractionalization technique \cite{Brennan:2022tyl} in Appendix \ref{app:fractionalization} and show that there is no anomaly for the $Spin_{SU(2n_c)}(4)$ background.

 For all $n_c$, we find for these theories that there is an anomaly \eq{ \CA\subset\pi i \,n_f\int B_2\cup w_3(\IZ_2^F)~. }